Printing Methods Explained

 Giclée

 A French term for "fine spray."
 It is used to differentiate a technique from ordinary offset printing.
 A Giclée is made by a digital printer's tiny inkjets that spray millions of droplets water-based ink into fine archival watercolor paper.
 Giclées are produced one at a time and the process and materials used are carefully selected to assure maximum print longevity to make them suitable for the fine art market.
-The Giclees you see on this website are printed in this way.

 Offset Lithograph